 The catalyst for the Champ de Mars incident was the royal family’s attempt to flee Paris in June 1791 and their subsequent arrest at Varennes.
-To many Parisians, the flight to Varennes exposed the king as untrustworthy and made the constitutional monarchy unworkable.
+To many, the flight to Varennes exposed the king as untrustworthy and made the constitutional monarchy unworkable.

-For the next three days, Paris thrummed with demands the king be sent to trial and that France become a republic – or, at the very least, a national referendum be scheduled.
+For the next three days, Paris thrummed with demands for the king to be put on trial and the declaration of a republic – or at the very least, a national referendum on the matter.
 On June 24th, around 30,000 Parisians marched on the Assembly’s chambers in the Tuileries, carrying a petition demanding a republic.
 When the royal family arrived back from Varennes the following day, crowds lined the streets in a menacing fashion.

 The government now faced a dilemma.
-The Assembly was about to sign off on the Constitution of 1791, formalising France’s transition into a constitutional monarchy – but the reigning monarch, through his attempt to flee, had disowned the revolution and the constitution.
+Before the king’s arrest at Varennes, the Assembly was about to sign off on the Constitution of 1791, formalising France’s transition into a constitutional monarchy.
+The reigning monarch, through his attempt to flee, had effectively disowned the revolution and the constitution.

-The same day, July 15th, the Assembly decreed that the king had been abducted, that his monarchy was inviolable and that he was restored to the throne.
+The same day as Barnave’s speech, the Assembly decreed that the king had been abducted and that his monarchy was inviolable, announcing his restoration to the throne.
 A supplementary decree suspended Louis from political duties until the constitution had been adopted and the king had personally sworn to honour and uphold it.

 “Legislators!
 You have allocated the powers of the nation you represent.
 You have invested Louis XVI with excessive authority.
 You have consecrated tyranny in establishing him as an irremovable, inviolable and hereditary king.
 You had sanctioned the enslavement of the French in declaring that France was a monarchy… But now, times have changed.
 The so-called convention between the people and their king no longer exists.
 Louis has abdicated the throne.
 From now on, Louis is nothing to us.”